captainmustard/Icecast2DiscordBot/README.md

 # Icecast2DiscordBot
 This project includes a Discord bot capable of joining a voice channel and streaming music from an Icecast server.
-The bot will automatically join a voice channel when a user enters and start streaming, and leave when no users are present.
 The bot's Discord status will reflect the currently playing track from the Icecast stream.

 I created this specifically to stream the audio from [SDRtrunk](https://github.com/DSheirer/sdrtrunk) to my discord server.